freeradical13/freeradical13.github.io/index.md

 A cell includes a [cytoskeleton][] which is a network of microfilament and microtubule proteins which provide scaffolding for the cell structure and other functions.
 [Microfilaments][] are long chains of [Actin][] proteins of about 7nm in diameter.
 [Microtubules][] are tubular structures made of [tubulin][] protein of about 25nm in diameter and they are bipolar with two different types of ends.
 Some cells contain [intermediate filament][] (IF) which are long chains of proteins of about 10nm in diameter (thus intermediate between microfilaments and microtubules).
 The outer cytoplasmic layer of a cell is called the [cortex][].

 Cell motility is the ability of cell parts to move or for the whole cell to change location.
-Cell motility is accomplished through the interaction of the cytoskeleton and [motor proteins][] such as [dyneins][] or extensions called [pseudopodia][].
+Cell motility is accomplished through the interaction of the cytoskeleton and [motor proteins][] such as [dyneins][] within the main body of the cell, or cytoplasmic-filled projections called [pseudopodia][].

 A process within a cell that occurs at intervals of approximately 24 hours is called a [circadian rhythm][].